DevManSam777/forms-server/README.md

    - **Environment:** `Node`
    - **Build Command:** `npm install`
    - **Start Command:** `npm start`

+   - **Tip: Render sites on the free tier spin down after 15 minutes of inactivity.
+Either use a paid plan, or set up a cron job to send an http request every 14:59 minutes or less.
+A good free resource is https://cron-job.org .**

 ### Step 3: Set Environment Variables
 In Render dashboard, add these environment variables: